Structure of connected nested automorphism groups: Preliminaries

-with respect to some degree function on $\K[X]$, e.g., induced by an embedding $X\embed\AA^N$.
+where the degree is induced by an embedding $X\embed\AA^N$, e.g., see~\cite[Section~5.2]{FK}.

-Consider an algebraic variety (resp. group) $H$ and a map $\rho\colon H\to\Aut(X)$ such that the action map $H\times X\to X,\, (h,x)\mapsto x,$ is a morphism.
-Then $\rho$ is called an \emph{algebraic family of automorphisms} of $X$ (resp. \emph{algebraic $H$-action} on $X$), e.g., see \cite{Ram}, \cite[Remarks~2.2]{KPZ}, and \cite[Definition~1.4]{BriLum}.
-It is known that the image of $\rho$ in $\Aut(X)$ is a closed subset (resp. subgroup) of an element of filtration.
-The converse also trivially holds.
+This structure has the universal property that a map $\rho\colon H\to\Aut(X)$ from an algebraic variety $H$ is a morphism if and only if the corresponding action map $H\times X\to X$ is a morphism, see~\cite[Theorem~5.1.1]{FK}.
+Then $\rho$ is called an \emph{algebraic family of automorphisms} of $X$, see also~\cite{Ram}.
+Moreover, if $H$ is an algebraic group, then the image $\rho(H)$ is closed.
+Indeed, its closure is an algebraic subgroup that contains $\rho(H)$ as a dense constructible subset.